 Admission to the program is based on a Multi-Criteria Selection after successful completion of program prerequisites.
 Please click on the Application Process and/or Selection Process tabs to the left for more information on admission.

 The Mt.
-San Jacinto College ADN program is accredited by the California Board of Registered Nursing (BRN).
-Inquiries regarding accreditation may be made by contacting the BRN at 400 R Street, Suite 4030, Sacramento, CA 94244, (916) 322-3350.
-Please click on the video below to enjoy an animation about the importance of the BRN to the ADN program and our program graduates.
+San Jacinto College ADN program is approved by the California Board of Registered Nursing (BRN).
+Inquiries regarding program approval may be made by contacting the BRN at 400 R Street, Suite 4030, Sacramento, CA 94244, (916) 322-3350.

 Clinical Practice Requirement

-Students who may not be able to pass a background check are referred to talk with the BRN for more information about licensing requirements.
-There are possible penal codes that may exclude students from being licensed in the State of California.
+Students who may not be able to pass a background check are referred to contact the BRN for more information about licensing requirements.
+There are possible convictions that may exclude students from being licensed in the State of California.
 For more information on Clinical Background checks, please CLICK HERE.